i502Club/i502Club.Ccrs/ReadMe.md

 There is great documentation for [CsvHelper](https://joshclose.github.io/CsvHelper/) if you need a quick primer on working with it.

-The repository includes a test project that which has tests demonstrating the generation of an areas CCRS file.
+This repository includes a test project which has tests demonstrating the generation of a few CCRS files.
 The tests show the steps one can use to create and then read from a CCRS file using CsvHelper.
 It also includes some helper funcs and custom converters can be useful for jump starting an app.

 ### About the Install
-You are free to download the compiled library or clone the repository and compile it if you prefer.
-There is a compiled net standard 2 version available for download.
+You are free to download the compiled library or clone the repository and compile it as you prefer.
+A nuget package is also available.

 ### Development
 This project may see breaking changes.
 Please implement accordingly.